-HPV Franchise Licensing Agreements
+HPV Program Licensing Agreements

 Biocon Limited ("Biocon"), our co-development and commercialization partner for axalimogene filolisbac in India and key emerging markets, filed a Marketing Authorization Application ("MAA") for licensure of this immunotherapy in India.
-The companies are currently evaluating next steps.
+The companies will evaluate next steps regarding potential registration in India.

-Específicos Stendhal SA de CV ("Stendhal"), the Company's co-development and commercialization partner for axalimogene filolisbac in Mexico, Brazil, Colombia and other Latin American countries, will pay \$10 million in support payments towards the expense of AIM2CERV over the duration of the trial, contingent upon Advaxis achieving annual project milestones.
+Especificos Stendhal SA de CV ("Stendhal"), the Company's co-development and commercialization partner for axalimogene filolisbac in Mexico, Brazil, Colombia and other Latin American countries, agreed to pay \$10 million ("Support payment") towards the expense of AIM2CERV over the duration of the trial, contingent upon Advaxis achieving annual project milestones, pursuant to a Co-Development and Commercialization Agreement (the "Stendhal Agreement").
+The Company is currently in arbitration proceedings with Stendhal, see Legal Proceedings in Note 10 to the financial statements.

-Knight Therapeutics Inc. ("Knight"), holds an exclusive license to commercialize axalimogene filolisbac in Canada, as well as our other product candidates.
+Knight Therapeutics Inc. ("Knight"), holds an exclusive license to commercialize axalimogene filolisbac in Canada, as well as other product candidates.

-Advaxis granted Global BioPharma ("GBP") an exclusive license for the development and commercialization of axalimogene filolisbac for the treatment of cervical cancer in Asia.
+Advaxis granted Global BioPharma ("GBP") an exclusive license for the development and commercialization of axalimogene filolisbac for the treatment of cervical cancer in Asia, Africa, and the former USSR territory, exclusive of India and certain other countries.
 GBP is responsible for all development and commercial costs and activities associated with the development in their territories.